Sejjil

-Sejil, or Sejjil, (سجیل) is a family of Iranian solid-fueled medium range ballistic missiles.
-The Sejil are replacements for the Shahab liquid-fueled ballistic missiles.
-According to US Pentagon sources, the missile profile of the Sejil closely matches those of the Ashura, Ghadr-110 and the Samen.
+Sejil, or Sejjil, (سجیل) is an Iranian two-staged solid-fueled intermediate-range ballistic missile.
+The Sejil is a replacement for Iran's Shahab liquid-fueled ballistic missiles.

-Development of the Sejjil missile likely began in the late 1990s, building upon Iran’s accumulated experience from previous missile programs, particularly the Zelzal short-range ballistic missile (SRBM) series.
+Multiple sources report that the Sejjil is a rename of Iran's Ashura missile.
+As of 2026, the Sejjil is one of Iran's three longest-range missiles, along with the Shahab-3 and Emad missiles.

 Design

+The Sejil is a two-stage, solid-propellant, surface-to-surface missile (SSM) produced by Iran with a reported 2000 km range.
+Institute for the Study of War and Defense Intelligence Agency report a 2,000 km range, but Iran Watch reports a range of up to 2,500 km.

 According to Jane's Information Group, details of the design other than the number of stages and that it uses solid fuel have not been released.
 Uzi Rubin, former director of Israel's Ballistic Missile Defense Organization, indicated that, "Unlike other Iranian missiles, the Sajil bears no resemblance to any North Korean, Russian, Chinese or Pakistani (missile technology).
 It demonstrates a significant leap in Iran's missile capabilities."
-Rubin went on to state that the Sejil-1 " ... places Iran in the realm of multiple-stage missiles, which means that they are on the way to having intercontinental ballistic missile (ICBM) capabilities ..."
+Rubin went on to state that the Sejil " ... places Iran in the realm of multiple-stage missiles, which means that they are on the way to having intercontinental ballistic missile (ICBM) capabilities ..."
+The CEP is unknown.

 The missile utilizes composite solid fuel and unlike the Shahab-3 medium-range ballistic missile (MRBM), which is launched only vertically, the Sejil could be launched at a variable angle.
 As a weapon, Sejil presents much more challenge to Iran's potential enemies, as solid-fuel missiles can be launched with much less notice than liquid-fueled missiles, making them more difficult to strike prior to launch.

 Iran claims that if launched from the city of Natanz, it could reach Tel Aviv in less than seven minutes.
-On June 18, 2025, during the Iran-Israel War the IRGC claimed to have fired a Sejjil missile at Israel; Israel claims the missile was intercepted with fragments causing minor damage to a vehicle.